John H. Hager

 John Henry Hager (August 28, 1936 – August 23, 2020) was an American politician who served as the 37th Lieutenant Governor of Virginia from 1998 to 2002.
 He was the first person with a disability to be elected to that office.
 He proceeded to act as an assistant secretary within the United States Department of Education from 2004 to 2007.
-He also served as the chairman of the Republican Party of Virginia from August 2007 until May 2008.
+He worked for the American Tobacco Company from the 1960s until 1994, and was the chairman of the Republican Party of Virginia from August 2007 until May 2008.

 Early life and education

-Hager was born in Durham, North Carolina.
+Hager was born in Durham, North Carolina, to Virgil (1905–2002) and Ruth Rabbe Hager (1906–2000); both were 1928 Purdue alumni.

 He started a neighborhood newspaper in 1945.

 While an undergraduate at Purdue University, he ran a vending machine business, was an active member of Sigma Alpha Epsilon, and was a member of ROTC.
 One term, his course load was 25 credit hours – about two-thirds more than normal.
 He graduated with a BSME (mechanical engineering) in 1958.
-Both his parents, Virgil (1905–2002) and Ruth Rabbe Hager (1906–2000), were 1928 Purdue alumni.
 Hager earned his MBA from Harvard Business School in 1960, and subsequently served in the United States Army, rising to the rank of captain.

 Career

 After his active duty military service, Hager began work for the American Tobacco Company in Richmond, Virginia.
 The company retired him after his bout with polio, but he returned – beginning at the bottom again.
 At American Tobacco, he served as a government affairs representative.
-Hager was forcibly retired from the American Tobacco Company after the company's sale in 1994.
+Hager was forcibly retired from the American Tobacco Company after the company's sale to Brown & Williamson in 1994.

 In 1975, he volunteered for Lieutenant Governor John N. Dalton, and in 1984 he was a delegate to the Republican National Convention.
 In 1994, he co-chaired the Senatorial campaign for Oliver North.
 He ran for state party chairman in 1992, and was treasurer of the state Republican Party in 1994.

 Hager served as the director of Virginia's homeland security under Governors Jim Gilmore and Mark Warner.
 He was elected Lieutenant Governor of Virginia in 1997, defeating Democrat Lewis F. Payne Jr. At one of the hustings in the aforementioned election, he said, "I've met a lot of challenges in my life.
 It's been a trail of turning challenge into opportunity".
 Hager was the first individual with a disability to be elected to that office, and is believed to be the first in any U.S. state to have been so.